dijasila/GPAW/doc/documentation/manual.rst

 As an example, the latest PAW setup of Na includes also the 6 semicore p states in the valence, in order to use non-default setup with only the 1 s electron in valence (:file:`Na.1.XC.gz`) one can specify ``setups={'Na': '1'}``

-There exist three special names, that if used, does not specify a file name:
+There exist three special names that, if used, do not specify a file name:

 * ``'ae'`` is used for specifying all-electron mode for an atom.
 I.e. no PAW or pseudo potential is used.
+* ``sg15`` specifies the `SG15 optimized norm-conserving Vanderbilt
+  pseudopotentials`_ for the PBE functional.
+These have to be installed separately.
+Use :file:`gpaw-install-setups --sg15 {<dir>}` to download and unpack the pseudopotentials into :file:`{<dir>}/sg15_oncv_upf_{<version>}`.
+As of now, the SG15 pseudopotentials should still be considered experimental in GPAW.
-* ``'hgh'`` is used to specify a norm-conserving Hartwigsen-Goedecker-Hutter pseudopotential (no file necessary).
+* ``'hgh'`` is used to specify a norm-conserving Hartwigsen-Goedecker-Hutter pseudopotential (no installation necessary).
 Some elements have better semicore pseudopotentials.
 To use those, specify ``'hgh.sc'`` for the elements or atoms in question.
 * ``'ghost'`` is used to indicated a *ghost* atom in LCAO mode, see :ref:`ghost-atoms`.

+.. _SG15 optimized norm-conserving Vanderbilt pseudopotentials: http://fpmd.ucdavis.edu/qso/potentials/sg15_oncv/

 If a dictionary contains both chemical element specifications *and* atomic number specifications, the latter is dominant.